Hello! I am an illustrator, author, and automotive

 A picture book maker and an engineer may sound quite

-different, but they have many similarities.
+different from one another, but they have many similarities.
 Both require

 writing and pictures to communicate ideas.